ThePhD/ThePhD.github.io/_posts/2020-01-23-To Bind A Reference Optional.markdown

 In a rebinding world, that code is _always_ wrong, and _always_ gets rejected.
 Not by the compiler, no, but by Code Review, the [upcoming `-Wlifetime`](https://twitter.com/Cor3ntin/status/1219897942343081986), and other tools.
 Static analyzers can sniff this in a heartbeat and issue a _hard_ error, telling you to fix your mistake.
 If you have any degree of code auditing, testing, or checking, this will blow up right quick and can always be flagged down as "this is wrong, stop".

-In an assign-through world, dear reader, no static analyzer can diagnose that code with 100% certainty because Maybe That Is What You Intended But Why On God's Holy Green Earth Would You Write Code To Do This?!
+In an assign-through world, dear reader, no static analyzer can diagnose that code with 100% certainty because Maybe That Is What You Intended But Why On God's Holy Green Goddamned Earth Would You Write Code To Do This?!
 But there is an even more sinister way of writing this that looks correct, smells correct, and behaves mostly correct until it does not:

 ```cpp
 std::optional<int&> cache::retrieve (std::uint64_t key) {